Welcome to the Photography of Mark Simms.

 I’m an amateur photographer based on the Wirral, a peninsula of land in north-west England that lies between the River Mersey/Liverpool on one side and the River Dee/Wales on the other.

 For as long as I can remember I’ve enjoyed taking pictures: simple snaps of holidays, days-out and family gatherings.
 Over the years I’ve been slowly but surely building my knowledge and learning my craft to the point where photography is now my passion and creative outlet.
 I’m largely self-taught from magazines, books and the internet, although when I purchased my first serious camera back in early 2008 (a Canon EOS 400d DSLR, in case you’re interested) I did attend a one-day course just to get a handle on the basics.

 There are two main areas to my website.
 My Photostream is where I post most of the work that I’m happy to share.
-I take images of anything and everything that take my fancy whilst out and about with my camera, so the subjects are many and varied….although I hope captured with a creative eye, good use of light and strong composition.
-I post something new virtually every day, maybe with a few words of explanation, so it’s a good place for people to catch up with what I’ve been doing.
+I take images of anything and everything that takes my fancy whilst out and about with my camera, so the subjects are many and varied….although I hope captured with a creative eye, good use of light and strong composition.
+I try to post something new at least once per week, often with a few words of explanation to add some context, so it’s a good place for people to catch up with what I’ve been doing.

 I welcome honest, positive and constructive feedback, so please feel free to leave a comment either directly on this site or if you prefer via email on email@example.com.